 Outdoor Residential Burning is not allowed?

-population densities will be restricted from burning outdoor yard debris.
+Yes - Areas of the district with high population densities are restricted from burning outdoor yard debris.

 Click on the link to the ►

 limitations and setback requirements for a residential yard debris burn